rodonguyen/mass-youtube-downloader/README.md

 1. Choose either audio/video
 1. Click Download.
 This will create a thread and start downloading.
 You can view the progress in the command.
 You can also download another file if you wish to and all your downloadings will run synchronously.

+## Notes:
+- The installation instructions has not been tested on different devices so errors are likely to occur
+- Suitable for downloading single file.
+The app hasn't had error handler during downloading a large playlist and as a result, it may miss some files.

 ## Further development
 - Migrate to PyQt5